Enterprise-CMCS/macfc-quickstart/README.md

 #### Pre-Requisites

 - valid short-term access keys for your AWS account pasted in your terminal window
-- a QuickStart stack, <stack>, deployed and running in AWS
+- a QuickStart stage, <stage>, deployed and running in AWS

 The QuickStart contains a script `services/ui-src/configure_local.sh` that configures the frontend to run locally and connect with the backend services running in AWS.
 You can view the app on localhost:3000.